Ethra8/history_beyond_myth/README.md

 ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/db025a4a-91da-4c96-8c1d-7e96bcbaeb8b)

 ### [AVALON PAGE](https://englishgrows.com/history_beyond_myth/avalon.html) - STRUCTURE
 States the curious coincidences found between the legendary Island of Avalon, and the Island of Guernsey, which was highly valued for having the best *European Abalones*, and for its strategic location.
 Could the *Island of Avalon* be a derivation from *Isle of Abalones*, considering the French pronunciation of the word?.
 This page is divided into sections, each containing a picture, a video, or an interactive map on the left, and some related text on the right.
-The sections are responsive, and change their layout on smaller devices as tablets or phones, where the text goes on the top, and the image, map or video related, on the bottom of each section.
+The ***sections are responsive***, and change their layout on smaller devices as tablets or phones, where the text goes on the top, and the image, map or video related to the bottom of its section.
 The sections are the following:

 1. **French Pronunciation of Abalone**: Contains an audio tag with controls of the word [*abalone* in French](https://voix.larousse.fr/francais/322395fra2.mp3).
 The source of this audio file is the French Larousse dictionary.